dariemcarlosdev/SecureCleanApiWaf/docs/PROBLEMDETAILS-CUSTOMIZATION-GUIDE.md

-﻿# ProblemDetails Customization Guide
+# ProblemDetails Customization Guide

-## 📖 Overview
+## ??
+Overview

-This guide explains how to customize the `ProblemDetails` responses in your SecureCleanApiWaf API. `ProblemDetails` is the standard error response format based on [RFC 7807](https://tools.ietf.org/html/rfc7807) that ASP.NET Core uses automatically for API errors.
+This guide explains how to customize the `ProblemDetails` responses in your CleanArchitecture.ApiTemplate API. `ProblemDetails` is the standard error response format based on [RFC 7807](https://tools.ietf.org/html/rfc7807) that ASP.NET Core uses automatically for API errors.

 ---

-## 🔍 What is ProblemDetails?
+## ??
+What is ProblemDetails?

 `ProblemDetails` is a **standardized error response format** for HTTP APIs that includes: